 Does Houston Endowment approve grants that include indirect costs?

 Houston Endowment is open to providing funding for appropriate administrative expenses related to relevant operations.
 We ask that any indirect costs be detailed in the proposed budget and explicitly discussed with the program officer.

 When are your submission deadlines?

-Self-initiated unsolicited requests can be submitted through our online portal at any time.
+Grants are awarded on an invite-only basis, and Houston Endowment does not accept unsolicited grant requests.
 Deadlines for the submission of invited applications will be communicated at the time the application is invited.

 How long will it take to hear back about an invited application that my organization has submitted?

 The invited application review process generally takes from four to nine months, so applicants should plan accordingly if funding is desired by a certain date.

 What does it mean if our organization is invited to complete an application?

 If you are invited to complete an application, Houston Endowment staff members have determined that your idea may align with our current priorities, and we are interested in learning more.
 You will have the opportunity to talk with a program officer who will gather information about your organization and the specific grant request.
 Please note, an invitation to complete an application does not guarantee funding.
 Read more about the invited application here.